 The fourth person renamed in the New Testament was Saul, who became Paul.
 The Bible does not state if God gave him the new reference or not.
 We do know, however, that he was called Paul sometime after his baptism.
 The last time 'Saul' (which means "demanded" or "death") is mentioned in the New Testament and the first place where he is called Paul (which means "small" or "little") is in Acts 13.
 This renaming is mentioned when he performs a major miracle during his first missionary journey.

-9. But Saul, who was also called Paul, being filled with the Holy Spirit, fixed his eyes on him (a false prophet named Bar-jesus), 10.
-And said, "O full of all guile and all craftiness, you son of the devil and enemy of all righteousness, will you not cease to pervert the straight ways of the Lord?
-11. And now behold, the hand of the Lord is upon you, and you shall be blind, not seeing the sun for a season" (Acts 13:9 - 11)
+9. But Saul, who was also called Paul, being filled with the Holy Spirit, fixed his eyes on him (a false prophet named Bar-jesus) . . .
+11. And now behold, the hand of the Lord is upon you (God is going to directly punish you for your disobedience), and you shall be blind . . ."
+(Acts 13:9, 11)